 - Got a question or comment about Taiwan?
 Ask a Travel Expert!

-Electrical current is 110 volts AC, 60Hz.
-Two-pin flat blade plugs and one with a third grounding pin is used.
+Electrical current is 110 volts, 60Hz.
+Two-pin flat blade plugs are standard.

 Mandarin is the official language of Taiwan, but Taiwanese is often spoken and English is generally understood.

 Taiwan health regulations require that travellers arriving from infected areas carry vaccination certificates for yellow fever.
 Travellers are advised to have up-to-date jabs for hepatitis A and typhoid, and it is advisable for most long-term travellers to be inoculated against Japanese encephalitis.
 Due to recent outbreaks of dengue fever, insect repellents and other measures to prevent mosquito bites are recommended for those travelling to the southern part of the island.
 Visitors should only drink bottled water and should be wary of potential food poisoning.
 Taiwan's medical facilities are first-class, but health insurance is recommended for travellers.

 Tipping is not customary, although if offered it will be accepted.
 Baggage handlers at hotels and the airport will be pleased with some loose change.
 Hotels and restaurants will usually add a 10% service charge to the bill.